Learnemy/website/content/post/how-to-overcome-cultural-language-differences-and-scale-a-devrel-program.md

 [![Alt Text](https://res.cloudinary.com/practicaldev/image/fetch/s--uBZFqGeD--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/vggqydyt57np0qy2e27z.jpg)](https://res.cloudinary.com/practicaldev/image/fetch/s--uBZFqGeD--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/vggqydyt57np0qy2e27z.jpg)

-    Google is your best friend.
-Do your homework.

 ### 1. Do your online research

 This may sound very basic, but it will surprise you how many people don’t do it before visiting a new market.
 Yes, the purpose of a research trip is to learn about the market.
 Yes, it may be difficult to find information on the developer landscape in certain markets.
 However, **having a high level understanding of a country before a trip is table-stakes to showing respect and interest in the market.**